6 shot dead in small Mississippi town, suspect in custody

 Mississippi Department of Public Safety spokesperson Bailey Martin confirmed the killings in Arkabutla, in Tate County, to The Associated Press.

 Gov. Tate Reeves’ office said he had been briefed on the shootings and a male suspect was in custody.

-It was believed he acted alone, and officials did not have a motive yet.
+“At this time, we believe he acted alone,” Reeves said in a statement.
+“His motive is not yet known.”

-Shannon Brewer, a dispatcher for the Tate County sheriffs, also confirmed that a suspect was in custody.
+Tate County sheriffs dispatcher Shannon Brewer also confirmed that a suspect was in custody.

+An elementary school and a high school in nearby Coldwater both went on lockdown while the suspect was being sought, according to the Coldwater Elementary School Facebook page.
+A short time later, a second post on the page said the lockdown had been lifted and “all students and staff are safe.”

+The Bureau of Alcohol, Tobacco, Firearms and Explosives said its agents were providing assistance to the sheriff’s department and state investigators.

+The Mississippi shootings are the first mass killing in the U.S. since Jan.
+23, which saw the last of six in a three-week period, according to an Associated Press/USA Today database.
+It defines a mass killing as four or more people dead, not including the perpetrator.

-Arkabutla lies about 30 miles south of Memphis, Tennessee, and is home to 285 residents according to the 2020 Census.
-Nearby Arkabutla Lake is a reservoir that is a popular fishing and recreational destination.
+Arkabutla lies about 30 miles (50 kilometers) south of Memphis, Tennessee, and is home to 285 residents according to the 2020 Census.
+Nearby Arkabutla Lake is a popular fishing and recreational destination.